 All information in the application package is requested to facilitate the review team's project evaluation and should demonstrate how effectively a project meets minimum requirements, program goals/objectives and required due diligence.
 Projects will be scored in the following areas.
-A total of 140 points are possible.
+A total of 150 points are possible.
 Points will be attributed to each section and not to individual questions.
+Sections left blank will receive zero for that section.

-1. Sta atutory and Program Requirements (Per SB 859) 0 - 40
+Statutory and Program Requirements (Per SB 859) 0 - 40

-Project reduces Greenhouse Gas Emissions

-Project acquires, creates, enhances, or expands community parks and

-green spaces, AND/OR uses natural systems or systems that mimic

-natural systems to achieve multiple benefits

-Project achieves multiple benefits

-2. Sta tutory and Program Priorities (Per SB 859) 0 - 30

-Provide park or recreational benefits to a critically underserved community

-or disadvantaged community

-must be located within the disadvantaged community)
+0 .0

-= - · · · · · · · · · · · · · · · · · ·
+· · · · · · · · · · · · · · · · · · · 0 - 30

-in order to strengthen outreach to disadvantaged communities, provides

-access to quality jobs for residents of disadvantaged communities, or
+0 00

+·

+• • • • • • • • • • • • • • • • • • • •

 provides access to workforce education and training

-Uses interagency cooperation and integration
+·

-Uses existing public lands and facilitates the use of public resources and investments, including schools
+investments, including schools

-3. Dis sadvantaged Communities

-20

-535)
+Disadvantaged and Low-Income Communities

+Project is located within and benefits a disadvantaged community 20

+Project is located within and benefits an AB 1550 low-income community 10

+Project is located within and benefits an AB 1550 low-income community 5

-Project addresses a meaningful and important community need (SB 535) 0 - 10
+Project addresses a meaningful and important community need 0 - 10

-OR

-Project benefits a disadvantaged community (SB 859) 5

-4. atewide Park Development and Community Revitalization Act 0 - 5
+· · · · · · · · · · · · · · · · · · · 5

-5. ditional Project Characteristics 0 - 10
+· 0 - 10

-6. pject Readiness 0 - 10
+0 - 10

-7. T Tojout Touring of

-' - U gamzational Capacity 0 - 10
+• 0 - 10

+Project reduces Greenhouse Gas Emissions Project acquires, creates, enhances, or expands community parks and green spaces, AND/OR uses natural systems or systems that mimic natural systems to achieve multiple benefits Project achieves multiple benefits Statutory and Program Priorities (Per SB 859) Provide park or recreational benefits to a critically underserved community or disadvantaged community Proposed by disadvantaged or critically underserved community (Project must be located within the disadvantaged community) Develop partnerships with local community organizations and businesses in order to strengthen outreach to disadvantaged communities, provides access to quality jobs for residents of disadvantaged communities, or provides access to workforce education and training Uses interagency cooperation and integration Uses existing public lands and facilitates the use of public resources and investments, including schools Disadvantaged and Low-Income Communities Project is located within and benefits a disadvantaged community